Neural Directional Filtering Using a Compact Microphone Array: Evaluation in Simulated Anechoic Environments

 \subsubsection{Loss Function and Baseline Comparison}

-Table~\ref{tab:loss_comparisons} shows the \ac{SDR} performance of the \ac{NDF} models trained with the two loss functions described in Section~\ref{sec:loss} and the baseline systems (\ac{LS} beamformer and parametric filtering) as described in Section~\ref{sec:baselines}.
+Table~\ref{tab:loss_comparisons} shows the \chg{ \ac{SDR}, SCOREQ, and \ac{PESQ}} performance of the \ac{NDF} models trained with the two loss functions described in Section~\ref{sec:loss} and the baseline systems (\ac{LS} beamformer and parametric filtering) as described in Section~\ref{sec:baselines}.
 We observe that the NDF models consistently outperform the baseline methods.
-The $3^{\textrm{rd}}$- and $6^{\textrm{th}}$-order patterns cannot be accurately approximated using the LS beamformer method for the chosen compact array geometry as discussed in Section~\ref{sec:baselines}; hence, the corresponding entries are left blank, but the \ac{NDF} models can learn these higher-order patterns, as shown in Figure~\ref{fig:narrowband_bp}.
-Table~\ref{tab:loss_comparisons} also shows that the \ac{NDF} model trained with the proposed batch-aggregated, normalized $\mathcal{L}_{\textrm{1}}$-loss function has better \ac{SDR} (over 2~\unit{\decibel}) compared to the model trained with $\mathcal{L}_{\textrm{SDR}}$ for the $3^{\textrm{rd}}$- and $6^{\textrm{th}}$-order patterns, while the two models have similar performance for the $1^{\textrm{st}}$-order pattern.
+The $3^{\textrm{rd}}$- and $6^{\textrm{th}}$-order patterns cannot be accurately approximated using the LS beamformer or DMA for the chosen compact array geometry as discussed in Section~\ref{sec:baselines}; hence, the corresponding entries are left blank, but the \ac{NDF} models can learn these higher-order patterns, as shown in Figure~\ref{fig:narrowband_bp}.
+Table~\ref{tab:loss_comparisons} also shows that the \ac{NDF} model trained with the proposed batch-aggregated, normalized $\mathcal{L}_{\textrm{1}}$-loss function has better \chg{\ac{SDR} and \ac{PESQ}} compared to the model trained with $\mathcal{L}_{\textrm{SDR}}$ for the $3^{\textrm{rd}}$- and $6^{\textrm{th}}$-order patterns, while the two models have similar performance for the $1^{\textrm{st}}$-order pattern.
 Consequently, we use the $\mathcal{L}_{\textrm{1}}$ loss function for training the \ac{NDF} models in the following experiments.